franznowak/weighted-angluin/README.md

-# weighted-angluin
+# WFSA
-A repository implementing active learning algorithms for weighted finite state automata
+A repository implementing algorithms for manipulating and learning weighted finite state automata